cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 :::

 :::tip Note
 The ELevate project only supports a subset of package repositories it's aware of.
 It doesn't support external repositories that aren't present in its *list of vendors*.
-Packages from repositories Leapp is unaware of will not be upgraded.
-This can cause your utilities and services to stop working completely after the update.
+Packages from repositories Leapp is unaware of **will not be upgraded**.

 This can cause your utilities and services to stop working completely on the post-upgrade machine.

 *In particular, machines with control panels present are highly likely to encounter problems after the upgrade.*

 CloudLinux does not provide support related to integrating third-party repositories or packages into the upgrade process.
 However, you can add the aforementioned components to the Leapp database yourself.

-Please check the (Third-party integration)[https://github.com/AlmaLinux/leapp-repository/tree/almalinux#third-party-integration] section in the linked README for instructions on integrating external repositories.
+Please check the [Third-party integration](https://github.com/AlmaLinux/leapp-repository/tree/almalinux#third-party-integration) section in the linked README for instructions on integrating external repositories.
 :::

 This guide contains steps on how to upgrade CloudLinux 7 to CloudLinux 8.